 Before joining HHS, Marsha served as the executive director of the Early Care & Learning Council, the statewide CCR&R agency for New York’s 37 CCR&R agencies, where she was a member of the Governor’s Early Childhood Advisory Council.
 Before that, she was the executive director of Durham’s Partnership for Children, a Smart Start Initiative.

-Edith Locke, Vice President of Professional Development Initiatives
+Edith Locke, Senior Vice President of Professional Development Initiatives

 In 2002, Edith joined the T.E.A.C.H.
 Early Childhood® National Center and today serves as a technical assistance specialist responsible for supporting other early childhood focused organizations, nationwide, in their administration of their respective T.E.A.C.H.
 Early Childhood® Scholarship Programs.
 Throughout her tenure, Edith has been a dedicated early education workforce advocate through her service on a variety of committees at the local, state and national levels.